nov8r/breast-cancer-diagnosis-ml/README.md

 Breast Cancer Diagnosis Machine Learning Model
 ==============================================

 This project involved developing a machine learning model to predict whether cancer is malignant or benign based on physical characteristics.
-The dataset used in this project contain various features that describe the characteristics of cell nuclei present in the digitized images of a fine needle aspirate (FNA) of a breast mass.
+The dataset used in this project contains various features that describe the characteristics of cell nuclei present in the digitized images of a fine needle aspirate (FNA) of a breast mass.

 Introduction
 ------------
 The primary objective of this project is to classify cancer as either malignant or benign based on various features obtained from digitized images of FNA of breast masses.
 The data comes from the Breast Cancer Wisconsin dataset.
-This dataset was obtained from UCI Machine Learning on Kaggle and containes 569 instances of different breast cancer cases.
+This dataset was obtained from UCI Machine Learning on Kaggle and contains 569 instances of different breast cancer cases.

 Data Preprocessing
 ------------------